Laminectomy

 How is a laminectomy performed?

 During the procedure, a urinary catheter may be inserted and you will be positioned either on your side or your stomach for the surgery.
 The surgeon removes the bony arch (lamina) and any bone spurs.
-Disk removal may also occur if needed.
+Disc removal may also occur if needed.
 The incision is then closed with sutures or staples.

 What are the risks with laminectomy?